rsimba/nuklus/content/posts/jncis-ent-voice-vlan.md

 tags = ['jncis-ent', 'switching']
 +++

-Many IP phones have an internal switch, often referred to as a "built-in switch" or "integrated switch."
-This switch allows the IP phone to act as a network switch itself, typically with two ports: one for connecting to a switch, and another for connecting a computer or other network device.
-This setup enables a single network drop to serve both the IP phone and an additional device, reducing the need for multiple network connections at each desk or workstation.
-It also helps in simplifying network infrastructure and reducing cabling requirements.
+Many IP phones come equipped with an internal switch, often called a "built-in switch" or "integrated switch."
+This feature allows the IP phone to function as its own network switch, typically offering two ports: one to connect to the main network switch and another for connecting a computer or another network device.
+This setup simplifies connectivity by enabling a single network drop to serve both the IP phone and an additional device, reducing the need for multiple network connections at each workstation and streamlining cabling requirements.

-A voice VLAN is a separate VLAN configured on a switch to carry voice traffic for IP Phones on a setup described on the paragraph above.
-This VLAN is specifically designed to prioritize and ensure the quality of voice traffic by separating voice traffic from data traffic on the network.
-Voice VLANs typically have higher priority settings to ensure low latency and minimal packet loss for voice data, helping to maintain call quality and reliability.
+A voice VLAN is a specialized VLAN configured on a switch to handle voice traffic from IP phones connected to the network.
+It separates voice traffic from data traffic, prioritizing voice data to ensure quality and reliability.
+Voice VLANs are configured with higher priority settings to minimize latency and packet loss, maintaining high call quality.

-The voice VLAN enables a single access port to accept untagged data traffic as well as tagged voice traffic and associate each type of traffic with distinct and separate VLANs.
-By doing this, a CoS implementation can treat voice traffic differently, generally with a higher priority than common user data traffic
+By implementing a voice VLAN, a single access port can accept both untagged data traffic and tagged voice traffic, associating each type with its respective VLAN.
+This allows for differentiated treatment of voice traffic, typically with higher priority compared to regular user data traffic.

-In the blog post we are going to explore how to configure a voice VLAN on a Juniper switch.
+In our upcoming blog post, we will delve into the configuration process of a voice VLAN on a Juniper switch.

 # Lab Topology
-As shown in the topology below, we have a PC connected to an IP phone and the IP phone connects to a Juniper switch.
-We have to configure the voice VLAN feature to make sure both Voice and Data traffic are received in the switch ge-0/0/6 access port.
+In the given topology, there is a PC connected to an IP phone, and the IP phone is connected to a Juniper switch.
+To ensure that both voice and data traffic are properly received on the switch's ge-0/0/6 access port, we need to configure the voice VLAN feature.
 ![Voice VLAN Topology](/images/voice_vlan.jpg)

 # Configuration
-Essentially, there are two ways configure a voice VLAN on a Juniper switch.
-A dynamic option which uses LLDP-MED to dynamically provide the voice VLAN ID and 802.1p values to the attached IP phones; and a manual option that we are going to explore blow.
+Essentially, there are two ways to configure a voice VLAN on a Juniper switch: a dynamic option that utilizes LLDP-MED to dynamically provide the voice VLAN ID and 802.1p values to the attached IP phones, and a manual option that we will explore below.

-We have created two new VLANs to be used for voice and data traffic.
+We have created below two new VLANs to be used for voice and data traffic purposes.
 ```
 rsimba@acc1# show | compare
 [edit vlans]